nbarnes2021/DataInsightsPortfolio/MarketBasketAnalysis/README.md

 ****Summary Statistics (Uncleaned Data):****
   - Total Rows: 541,909
-  - Count of "Quantity" Column: 541,909
+  - Count of Quantity Column: 541,909
   - Average Quantity: 9.55
   - Minimum Quantity: -80,995 (Note: This value is incorrect and likely due to data anomalies.)
   - Maximum Quantity: 80,995

+  - Count of UnitPrice Column: 406,829 (Note: Indicates missing values)
+  - Average Unit Price: 15,287.69
+  - Minimum Unit Price: 1,234.00
+  - Maximum Unit Price: 18,287.00

 **Notes:**

-- The summary statistics above are based on the raw, uncleaned data and include null values.
+- The summary statistics above are based on the raw, uncleaned data which includes null and missing values.
 - The minimum quantity value appears to be incorrect, indicating potential data anomalies that require investigation.
+- The total unit price value is less than than the total rows, missing or null values.
+- The total unit price entries are less than the total number of rows, indicating missing or null values in the "UnitPrice" column.

+**Handling Missing Data:**

+- After exploring the data in the "Description" column, it was observed that certain rows contained descriptions like "?", "amazon", "check", "damaged," etc., which were deemed irrelevant to the analysis.
+These rows were removed.
+- Rows with negative quantities and customerIDs of 0 were also removed from the dataset, as they did not align with the scope of the research, which focuses on co-purchase patterns and does not include post-purchase events like returns or exchanges.

 - Summary statistics: [Summary statistics]
 - Visualizations: [Visualizations]